Sarah-HCEL/sarahfeldes.github.io/about.md

 <br/>
 Hi.
 I am Sarah.
-I am a Techno-Anthropologist and live in Copenhagen.
-When I am not on my computer, I love running, drinking coffee and visiting art & science exhibitions.
+I am a Techno-Anthropologist from Copenhagen.
+As a researcher by training and an aesthete by heard, I strive to make science and design meet.
+I have a passion for data visualizations in unusual ways.
+Exhibitions, performances, movie scripts, art pieces - whatever can be a form of expression can be science communication.

 <br/>

 ***